Lobelia siphilitica

 Alabama |

-Please contact us by email with your address for shipping charges & availability on potted plants
+email with your zip code and number of plants for shipping charges and availability on potted plants

 We accept payment by check, money order, and through Paypal